-Biographies of each of the Directors are set out in the Board of Directors section.
-The wide range of qualifications, skills and experience that is encapsulated in the biographies is harnessed to the maximum possible effect in the deliberations of the Board.
 Having Directors with a mix of credit, financial, risk management, strategy, consumer related and general business experience has been of particular benefit as the Group has been operating in a particularly challenging environment.

-The roles of the Group Chairman and the Group Chief Executive Officer are separated and are clearly defined, set out in writing and agreed by the ptsb Board.
+The roles of the Group Chairman and the Group Chief Executive Officer are separated and are clearly defined, set out in writing and agreed by the Board.
 The Group Chairman continues to meet the independence criteria set out in the CBI Code.
 The Board has nominated Pat Ryan as the Senior Independent Non-Executive Director.

-The ptsb Board held 17 board meetings during 2012 and the ptsbgh Board held 6.
+The Board held 17 board meetings during 2012.
 Full board papers are sent to each Director in sufficient time before board meetings and any further papers or information are readily available to all Directors on request.
 The board papers include the minutes of all relevant committee meetings which have been held since the previous Board meeting and the Chairman of each committee reports on the committee's proceedings at board meetings, if appropriate.
 Attendance at board and committee meetings is outlined later in this section.
-The ptsb Board receives formal reports on Group risk and compliance matters at each of its meetings.
+The Board receives formal reports on Group risk and compliance matters at each of its meetings.

-The ptsb Board has a formal performance review process to assess how the ptsb Board and its committees are performing.
-The review of performance for 2012 of the ptsb Board was facilitated by Bernie Gray, an independent HR consultant who works with a range of public and private sector companies.
+The Board has a formal performance review process to assess how the Board and its committees are performing.
+The review of performance for 2012 was facilitated by Bernie Gray, an independent HR consultant who works with a range of public and private sector companies.
 Ms Gray has no other commercial connection or arrangement with the Group.
 The performance of each individual Director is also assessed on an annual basis by the Group Chairman and is discussed with the Director concerned.
-The Non-Executive Directors, led by ptsbgh Senior Independent Director, evaluate the performance of the Group Chairman, taking into account the views of Executive Directors.
+The Non-Executive Directors, led by Independent Director, Senior evaluate performance of the Group Chairman, taking into account the views of Executive Directors.